phpb-com/short-duid-js/README.md

 - `string` number of milliseconds to drift ShortDUID's internal clock

 ###### Parameters
-- `milliseconds` (optional) number of milliseconds to drif system_clock by, can be a positive or negative integer.
+- `milliseconds` (optional) number of milliseconds to drift system_clock by, can be a positive or negative integer.

 ____